CongLeSolutionX/Nikola_Tesla/README.md

           CIK("CIK:<br/>0001318605[^Tesla_CIK]")
 ```

-*This diagram illustrates the primary entities my current reference documents touches upon: the inventor himself and the two corporations linked by name.*
+*This diagram illustrates the primary entities my current reference documents touch upon: the inventor himself and the two corporations linked by name.*

 ---